belapferreira/dhis2-dashboard/README.md

 </p>

 <p align="center">
-  <a href="#features">Features</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
+  <a href="#computer-features">Features</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
-  <a href="#heavy_check_mark-settings">Settings</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
+  <a href="#gear-settings">Settings</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#arrow_down_small-cloning-the-repository">Cloning the repository</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#beginner-starting-the-application">Starting the application</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
-  <a href="#straight_ruler-running-the-tests">Running the tests</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
+  <a href="#test_tube-running-the-tests">Running the tests</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#wrench-techs--tools--resources">Techs | Tools | Resources</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#memo-license">License</a>
 </p>

-### Context
+### :pushpin: Context

-As a requirement of the technical assessment instructions the library used in this project was React using the Next.js framework.
+As a requirement of the **DHIS2** technical assessment instructions, the library used in this project was React using the Next.js framework.
 Currently, the React's team recommends choosing one of the frameworks popular in the community:

 > If you want to build a new app or a new website fully with React, we recommend picking one of the React-powered frameworks popular in the community.
 Frameworks provide features that most apps and sites eventually need, including routing, data fetching, and generating HTML.

+**Major assumptions or design choices**

-I've used TypeScript because you can save time by avoiding bugs due to typos and other errors, it offers faster performance and the IntelliSense works better, generating a superior developer experience.
+1) I've used TypeScript because you can save time by avoiding bugs due to typos and other errors, it offers faster performance and the IntelliSense works better, generating a superior developer experience.

-And I've chosen the Radix UI because its optimization related to accessibility.
+2) I've chosen the Radix UI because its optimization related to accessibility.

+3) About the usage of the Tanstack React Query, the reason is because I think it makes fetching and caching easier to manage and improve the performance of data response, improving the user experience.

+4) About the requirement *"Ability to 'star' a dashboard and persist the starred states on reload"*, I've used the `localStorage` to persist the changes.
+In a real application that has this functionality, it would be better if it could be saved by using the API.

+5) I've created a *hook* called `useDashaboards` using the *Context API* to avoid *prop drilling*, organize and centralize data and functions.

+6) And finally, for the application deploy, I've picked the Vercel platform because I find it simple to use and also they are able to generate a preview version of the app for each commit done.

+> [!NOTE]
+> I tried to use the **DHIS2 UI Library** to develop the components, but I had issues to deploy the solution, so I redid the components using HTML elements with Tailwind CSS and other librarys.
+>
+> There is a branch with the code made using The DHIS2 UI Library and you can check more details there: [PR #2: create components using DHIS2 UI library](https://github.com/belapferreira/dhis2-dashboard/pull/2)

-### Features
+### :computer: Features

-#### Done
+**Done**

-- List of dashboards fetched from the API;
+- [x] List of dashboards fetched from the API;
-- Details of a specific dashboard when the dashboard card is expanded;
+- [x] Details of a specific dashboard when the dashboard card is expanded;
-- Ability to filter dashboard items of a centain type;
+- [x] Ability to filter dashboard items of a centain type;
-- Ability to "star" a dashboard;
+- [x] Ability to "star" a dashboard;
-- Responsive page.
+- [x] Responsive page.

-#### In progress
+**In progress**

 I'm learning about unitary tests and I've already implemented a few tests and I imagine that there are many others to add.

-- Add tests.
+- [ ] Add tests.

-### :heavy_check_mark: Settings
+### :gear: Settings

 The settings to execute the application on your computer are listed below.